The-Sink-A-BatorI'm really happy with how the sink-a-bator turned out and would not change a thing as of right now.

 collecting dust out in the shop.
 Just the right size for the turner and with the legs it sets at a good working height.
 It worked out

 great for what I wanted.
-The biggest challange I had was getting a thermostat to work properly.
+The biggest challenge I had was getting a thermostat to work properly.
 Lots of BC Powder, LOL !